Blue Sky Days

 Play Recording

 The third and final song in my 'A chuisle geal mo chroi' Suite.
-It describes a very important day in a parent's life and was inspired by a real event.
+Inspired by a real event, it describes a very important day in a parent's life.

 Rhyme Among the Reasons